brmedeiros/dicey9000/README.md

 World of Darkness (WoD) (chosen by default)

 Rolls n 10 sided dice and uses the WoD rules to count successes and explode dice.
-A success happens if a die scores 8 of higher.
+A success happens if a die scores 8 or higher.
 A die explodes (is rolled again) if its result is equal to 10.
 A result list is printed and the number of successes is shown.